astropy/astropy/docs/uncertainty/index.rst

 Covariance in distributions
 ---------------------------

-One of the main applications for distributions is unceratinty propogation, which critically requires proper treatment of covariance.
+One of the main applications for distributions is unceratinty propagation, which critically requires proper treatment of covariance.
 This comes naturally in the Monte Carlo sampling approach used by the |distribution| class, as long as proper care is taken with sampling error.